toholdaquill/contact/README.md

 5. Download and install Tor Browser (`https://www.torproject.org`).
 Tor is a free, secure way to cover your tracks.

 5. Email me.
 You could create a throwaway, single-use ProtonMail account and email me at `toholdaquill@protonmail.com`, or at `jm@porup.com`.
+I assume my email is monitored.
+You should too.

 6. OnionShare.
 Got docs you want to share anonymously?
 Ping me from a burner email account, or channel of your preference, and I'll give you the address.
 I'll need to spin up an OnionShare server on my laptop.
 Navigating to that .onion address in Tor Browser will let you upload files directly to a virtual machine on my computer.